Wells Syndroe-Like Histologic Pattern Caused by a Permanent Tattoo

 Lee A.Q., Ijiri M., Rodriguez R., et al. Novel patient metastatic pleural effusion-derived xenograft model of renal medullary carcinoma demonstrates therapeutic efficacy of Sunitinib.
 Front Oncol (2021). https://doi.org/10.3389/fonc.2021.648097

-Abstract submitted to the annual American Society of Hematology Meeting and Exposition
+Abstract accepted for an oral presentation to the annual American Society of Hematology Meeting and Exposition

 Research proposal: "Evaluating the impact of social determinants of health on morbidity and mortality of pregnant women with sickle cell disease in California"